palkar22/NetSpectre7/README.md

 # PingPilot
 <hr>

-<span style="background-color:yellow">PingPilot<span> is a desktop app designed to speed up your online gaming experience by using ML models that processes packets, only using the NPU.
+<span style="color:yellow">PingPilot<span> is a desktop app designed to speed up your online gaming experience by using ML models that processes packets, only using the NPU.

 This project is made for the 2024 AMD Pervasive AI Developer Contest, for AMD Ryzen AI Processors.
 <br>